Download this R markdown as: R, Rmd.

 ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-This function also excepts also a single model and provides intermediate results for model construction.
+This function also excepts only a single model and provides intermediate results for model construction.
 In this case it sequentially compares the following models:

 N ~ 1 (intercept-only model),N ~ depth (adds one coefficient),N ~ depth + group (adds three coefficients),N ~ depth + group + depth:group (adds three